ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/index.md

    duration in the entire process, effectively reducing HBM resource consumption.
 3. **Transmission via Unified Storage Pool (Leveraging Prefix Cache Logic)**.
 This mode fully utilizes Prefix Cache logic, with a unified storage pool serving as the intermediate medium for KV cache transmission.
-Specifically, the Prefill node offloads KV cache to the Prefix Cache, while the Decode node performs inference with high hit rates on the Prefix Cache.
+Specifically, the Prefill node offloads KV cache to the storage, while the Decode node performs inference with high hit rates on the Prefix Cache.
 Compared with the first two modes, this approach is the "simplest" in terms of logic and implementation, and achieves the highest degree of "decoupling" in the entire system—even eliminating the need for a strict distinction between Prefill and Decode nodes.